-Business and Economics are diverse and exciting fields of study with practical applications to the world we live and work in.
-No matter which industry you choose to work in, a sound understanding of business is invaluable to your career prospects.
+Business is a diverse and exciting field of study with practical applications to the world we live and work in.
+No matter what type of organisation or industry you choose to work in – corporate, public sector or not-for-profit – a solid understanding of business and commerce is invaluable to your career prospects.

-From financial markets and economics, to the latest management practices and the rapidly expanding world of e-commerce, the School of Business and Economics provides the knowledge and learning environment to prepare you for a successful future.
+From financial markets and the economy, to the latest management practices and the rapidly expanding world of e-commerce, UC Business School provides the knowledge and learning environment to prepare you for a successful future.

 - A world-class reputation